Fighting the Good Fight

 Tricia Paul is an inspiration to all who meet her.
-Just over two years ago, at the age of 48, Tricia Paul was diagnosed with Stage IV ovarian cancer.
-She has since been on a mission to create an awareness of this cancer and to raise much-needed funds required for researchers to enable early detection in the form of a simple blood test similar to that currently available to detect prostate cancer.
+At the age of 48, Tricia Paul was diagnosed with Stage IV ovarian cancer.
+She has since been on a mission to create awareness of this cancer and to raise much-needed funds required for researchers to enable early detection in the form of a simple blood test similar to that currently available to detect prostate cancer.

 Tricia’s hope is that the teal-coloured ribbon depicting ovarian cancer will become as highly profiled as the pink ribbon for breast cancer.
 Ovarian and gynecological cancer is one of the biggest killers of women, yet doesn’t receive the government funding for research into the disease and its detection.